kiwicom/orbit/.github/contribution/testing-conventions.md

 ## Browser compatibility

 This part of testing is often abandoned by people, but we are aware of how important this is for users.
-It’s recommended that you test your new components across different platforms and browsers.
+It's recommended that you test your new components across different platforms and browsers.
 New components should work on these browsers:

 <!-- AUTO-GENERATED-CONTENT:START (SUPPORTED_BROWSERS) -->